MerlinofMines/EasyCommands/docs/EasyCommands/primitives.md

 ## Vectors

 Vectors represent 3D coordinates and are used for a variety of purposes, such as for positions, directions, target locations, detected entity locations, and some other interesting properties.
-They take the form "x:y:z" where x,y,z represent the x,y,z coordinates, respectively.
+They take the form ```x:y:z``` where x,y,z represent the x,y,z coordinates, respectively.

 ```
-set myCoords to "4:5:6"
+set myCoords to 4:5:6
 set the "Remote Control" waypoint to myCoords
 set myPosition to my position
 ```